NashTech-Labs/akka-fsm-throttler.g8/src/main/g8/README.md

 cd akka-fsm-throttler
 sbt clean compile
 ```
-# To run application run following command.
+# To run the application
 ```
 sbt run
 ```
-# To test the application run following command.
+# To test the application.
 ```
 sbt clean test
 ```